 Bakersfield is a large city located in the state of California.
 With a population of 376,380 people and 92 constituent neighborhoods, Bakersfield is the ninth largest community in California.

-The education level of Bakersfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 20.86% of adults 25 and older in Bakersfield have a college degree.
+The education level of Bakersfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.86% of adults 25 and older in Bakersfield have a college degree.